claabs/epicgames-freegames-node/Readme.md

     * [Example Gmail settings](https://www.siteground.com/kb/google_free_smtp_server)
     * If you have 2FA setup for your Google account, you'll need to create an [app password](https://support.google.com/mail/answer/185833)

+If you want to test the email and webserver, delete an account's `<email>-cookies.json` from your config directory, as this usually forces a fresh login with a captcha.
+Then just restart the container.

 ### JSON Configuration

 The tool can be configured with a combination of JSON and environment variables.
 The config file supports [JSON5](https://json5.org/) syntax (comments, trailing commas, etc).
 For each property, the JSON config value takes priority over the respective environment variable value.
 For details on each property, see the [table below](#environment-variables).